jetbrains-academy/rustlings-course/Writing Automated Tests/Tests/Adding Custom Failure Messages/task.md

     }
 ```

-##### Listing 11-9: Testing that a condition will cause a panic! with a particular panic message
+##### Example of testing that a condition will cause a panic! with a particular panic message

 This test will pass because the value we put in the `should_panic` attribute’s `expected` parameter is a substring of the message that the `Guess::new` function panics with.
 We could have specified the entire panic message that we expect, which in this case would be `Guess value must be less than or equal to 100, got 200.` What you choose to specify in the expected parameter for `should_panic` depends on how much of the panic message is unique or dynamic and how precise you want your test to be.
 In this case, a substring of the panic message is enough to ensure that the code in the test function executes the `else if value > 100` case.